pyeventsourcing/esdbclient/README.md

 The method `read_stream_events()` also supports four optional arguments, `position`, `backwards`, `limit`, and `timeout`.

-The argument `position` is an optional integer that can be used to indicate the position in the stream from which to start reading.
-This argument is `None` by default, which means the stream will be read either from the start of the stream (the default behaviour), or from the end of the stream if `backwards` is `True`.
+The optional argument `position` is an optional integer that can be used to indicate the position in the stream from which to start reading.
+This argument is `None` by default, which means the stream will be read either from the start of the stream (the default behaviour), or from the end of the stream if `backwards` is `True` (see below).
 When reading a stream from a specific position in the stream, the recorded event at that position WILL be included, both when reading forwards from that position, and when reading backwards from that position.

-The argument `backwards` is a boolean, by default `False`, which means the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the stream will be read backwards, so that events are returned in reverse order.
+The optional argument `backwards` is a boolean, by default `False`, which means the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the stream will be read backwards, so that events are returned in reverse order.

-The argument `limit` is an integer which limits the number of events that will be returned.
+The optional argument `limit` is an integer which limits the number of events that will be returned.
+The default value is "maxint".

-The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.
+The optional argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.

 The example below shows how to read recorded events in a stream forwards from